 Golden monkey trekking isn’t as exhausting as gorilla tracking since the golden monkeys do not build new nests each day and therefore their movement is easily traceable.

-The golden monkey experiential is the best way of having a greater insight of the lifestyle of the monkeys.
+The golden monkey experiential is the best way to have a greater insight into the lifestyle of the monkeys.
 You spend more time with the golden monkeys and learn their behavior before being fully habituated.

-If you want have a great primate tracking experience, then choose golden monkey trekking.
-To have a much amazing experience, you can tailor your golden monkey safari with gorilla trekking in Uganda or Rwanda, birding or hiking in all of the parks.
-The safari can also be tailored on a Kenya safari or Tanzania wildlife safari for a well-combined tour.
+If you want to have a great primate tracking experience, then choose golden monkey trekking.
+To have a much more amazing experience, you can tailor your golden monkey safari with gorilla trekking in Uganda or Rwanda, birding or hiking in all of the parks.
+The safari can also be tailored to a Kenya safari or Tanzania wildlife safari for a well-combined tour.